U.S. senator says labor board should not 'muzzle' lawmakers

 Corker said he spoke out to counteract misinformation from the auto workers union.
 "The UAW had been spreading rumors that the only way a new SUV line was going to come to the plant and double its size, the only way that was going to happen was if the plant was organized by the UAW," he said.

-Corker did not answer when asked if VW officials were the source of his comment about the firm's plans for the SUV line.
+Corker did not answer when asked if VW officials were the source of his comment about the company's plans for the SUV line.

 He reiterated his harsh criticism of the UAW, among other things accusing it of trying to organize in Tennessee only to raise more dues money to shore up its flagging finances.